-BOOK REVIEW: The Civil Wars in US Labor: Birth of a New Workers’ Movement or Death Throes of the Old? by Steve Early (Haymarket, 2011)
+BOOK REVIEW: Steve Early (2011).
+The Civil Wars in US Labor: Birth of a New Workers’ Movement or Death Throes of the Old?
+Haymarket.

-In the opening chapter of this book, Early states his goal:
+In the opening chapter of his book, Early states his goal:

 “to explore, through interviews, what my own New Left generational cohort set out to achieve in unions, what we have and haven’t accomplished, and what useful lessons might be derived from this collective experience by younger activists more recently arrived in the ‘house of labor.'” (p.21)

-Early makes a solid case for democratic unions, ending the book with a call for rank-and-file controlled unions as the superior choice over corporate-style, top-down unions.
+Early makes a solid case for democratic, rank-and-file controlled unions to replace corporate-style, top-down unions.

-The vast majority of workers would agree with Early’s prescription, and in a democratic society, it would be a done deal.
+The vast majority of workers would agree, and in a democratic society it would be a done deal.
 However, as with most matters under capitalism, the majority get no choice.

 The book’s major weakness is that it does not achieve its goal of explaining why a generation of activists failed to democratize the unions and what the next generation of activists must do differently to avoid repeating that failure.

-Early does a fine job of explaining who did what to whom in meticulous detail, but he fails to locate these details in an accurate historical context.
+While Early exposes the corrupt underbelly of union officialdom, describing who did what to whom in meticulous detail, he fails to position these details in a broader social context.

 Early describes how, after the decline of the social movements in the 1970s,

-“…thousands of veterans of anti-war activity, the civil rights movement, feminism, and community organizing migrated to workplaces and union halls with the professed goal of challenging the labor establishment… the largest radical presence in the unions since the 1930s, when members of the Communist Party and other left-wing groups played a key role in the formation of the Congress of Industrial Organizations (CIO).” (p.1-2)
+“thousands of veterans of anti-war activity, the civil rights movement, feminism, and community organizing migrated to workplaces and union halls with the professed goal of challenging the labor establishment.
+They formed the largest radical presence in the unions since the 1930s, when members of the Communist Party and other left-wing groups played a key role in the formation of the Congress of Industrial Organizations (CIO).” (p.1-2)

 Unfortunately, the 1970s was not the 1930s, and the New Left was not the Communist Party.

-The 1930s followed the crash of 1929.
-The Great Depression created mass deprivation and the economic boom in the Soviet Union gave credibility to communists in the labor movement.
-The link between the labor movement and the socialist movement was key to the rise of industrial unions in America.
+The Great Depression of the 1930s created mass deprivation, while the economic boom in the Soviet Union raised the credibility of communists in the labor movement.
+The organic connection between the labor movement and the socialist movement was key to the rise of industrial unions in America.